iucario/blog/src/data/blog/python-tool.md

 But seems it's not universal for even experienced engineers.
 Some people still write Python like they’re hacking together shell scripts: no formatting, no linting, no types, just a file that runs.
 I have `shellcheck` for shell scripts by the way.

 I understand people may have bad impression or stereotypes against Python.
-But Python has changed a LOT and is really a better language now compare to itself 10 years ago.
+But Python has changed a LOT and is really a better language now compared to itself 10 years ago.

 With typing, modern toolchains, and a thriving ecosystem, it's more than just a scripting language.
 Senior engineers should really take Python as seriously as they would any other compiled language.
 Don't just treat it as a standalone script.